Another-Axiom/GT_CustomMapExample/README.md

 Cameras are allowed as long as they are being used for Render Textures.
 Any cameras not using Render Textures will be deleted when loading your map.
 Check out the `FunctionalityOverview_StartingZone` scene to see an example of how a Camera + Render Texture can be used to create a mirror.

-## AI Scripts/Prefabs
+## Map Entities/Prefabs
-Some basic AI functionality is now supported in Custom Maps.
-It's highly recommended to look at the AI section of the `FunctionalityOverview_StartingZone` scene to get a better understanding of how these components are used.
-AI Support is currently limited to single-zone maps; Multi-zone maps may encounter problems while loading or spawning AIAgents.
-AI Support also relies heavily on Lua currently, check out the `FunctionalityOverview` Luau script for an example of AI behavior.
-Additonal non-Lua AI support will be added with future updates.
+Map Entities are objects you can create at runtime and sync across all players in the map.
+It's highly recommended to look at the AI And Grabbable section of the `FunctionalityOverview_StartingZone` scene to get a better understanding of how these components are used.
+Map Entity Support is currently limited to single-zone maps; Multi-zone maps may encounter problems while loading or spawning AIAgents and Grabbable Entities.
+Map Entity Support also relies heavily on Lua currently, check out the `FunctionalityOverview` Luau script for an example of working with Map Entities.
+Additonal non-Lua support will be added with future updates.
+There are currently two types of Map Entities available: AIAgents and GrabbableEntities.

 ### Nav Mesh Surface
 The `NavMeshSurface` component can be used in Custom Maps to create a navigable area for AI Agents.
 There are currently 4 supported NavAgent sizes